What is a Nonfiction Book Editor and What Do They Do?

 Nonfiction editors typically have a wide knowledge of the subject matter, which is essential to their job.
 They are often experts in publishing, technical writing, or other related fields.
 General book editors are more generalists with a diverse range of skills that may not be as deep in any one field.

-A nonfiction editor typically has experience in publishing and/or journalism and is familiar with the basics of book structure and how to work with authors to complete revisions.
-A general book editor typically has less editorial experience but excellent writing skills.
+They typically have experience in publishing and/or journalism and is familiar with the basics of structure and how to work with authors to complete revisions.
+A general editor typically has less editorial experience but excellent writing skills.

-Nonfiction editors are typically dedicated to one or two types of nonfiction books—biographies, science textbooks, memoirs—while general book editors may edit any type of nonfiction books and fiction titles.
+They are typically dedicated to one or two types of nonfiction—biographies, science textbooks, memoirs—while general book editors may edit any type of nonfiction and fiction titles.